Workout Tank Fabric Setup

 1. Define Training Scenario

-Is the tank for:
+Start by deciding whether the tank is for:

 • Heavy lifting

-• Cardio & HIIT
+• Cardio and HIIT

 • Lifestyle gymwear